 What is SOAR:

-A student-faculty matching program to provide research opportunities for students at Louisiana State University’s Health Sciences Center (LSUHSC) School of Public Health.
+A student-faculty matching program to provide paid research opportunities for students at Louisiana State University’s Health Sciences Center (LSUHSC) School of Public Health.

 Benefits to Students:

 SOAR will enhance student’s research capacity through increased awareness, collaboration and skill building.
 Students will apply through SOAR to assist professors with study or project needs, and grant/manuscript development in order to gain writing/research experience and authorship.
 This is outside of the student’s course and student worker responsibilities.